 Whenever you post an Instagram story, be sure to check how many people are viewing it.
 If you post more than one, then it’s also important to see how many people are clicking all the way through it.
 If 100 people view the first slide of your Instagram story, but only 10 people click all the way through to the end, there’s probably something you could improve for next time.

 Additionally, you can see how many followers are interacting when you post poll-like questions or how many questions you’re being asked when you give your followers the opportunity.
 You can look at these engagements based on your total number of followers, or based on the total amount of people viewing your story.

 Still not on Instagram?
 What are you waiting for?

 I hope this guide left you feeling well-informed on Instagram and its multitude of opportunities for marketers.

-And don't forget about the other social media platforms!
+This is just one of the many types of marketing.
+Don't forget about the other social media platforms!
 Whether you're a novice social media marketer or years into your career, you won't want to miss our comprehensive resource.